-1. Use of deer tick killing stations as a Lyme Disease control measure. ('21) 2.
-Agencies and organizations receiving blood donations for public use in transfusions be required to test all blood received for babesia. ('21) 3.
-The State provide funding to accelerate research on Lyme Disease vaccines, treatment and eradication. ('21) 4.
-Health insurers be required to provide insurance coverage for diagnosis and treatment of Lyme or other tick-borne diseases, when prescribed by a physician. ('21) 5.
+1. Use of deer tick killing stations as a Lyme Disease control measure. ('21)

+2. Agencies and organizations receiving blood donations for public use in transfusions be required to test all blood received for babesia. ('21) 3.
+The State provide funding for Lyme Disease education and to accelerate research on Lyme Disease vaccines, treatment and eradication. ('23) 4.
+Health insurers be required to provide insurance coverage for testing, diagnosis and treatment of Lyme or other tick-borne diseases and co-infections, when prescribed by a physician, even when not FDA approved. ('23) 5.
 A health care practitioner be immune from disciplinary action if treating a patient for Lyme or other tick-borne diseases in accordance with National Guidelines Clearinghouse (NGC) published guidelines of International Lyme and Associated Disease (ILADS). ('21) 6.
 Health care providers' continuing education requirements include Lyme disease and other tick-borne illness education. ('21) 7.
 Health insurers be required to cover any expenses incurred for the treatment of potential rabies exposure determined by the Pennsylvania Department of Health. ('21) 8.
-Not withholding any state funding from local schools for not complying with state or federal health mandates. ('21)

-We oppose mask mandates and support exemptions from such mandates for individuals with health conditions, hearing impairment and mental health disabilities with no requirement of proof from the individual. ('21)
+Not withholding any state funding from local schools for not complying with state or federal health mandates. ('21) We oppose mask mandates and support exemptions from such mandates for individuals with health conditions, hearing impairment and mental health disabilities with no requirement of proof from the individual. ('21)